keptn-contrib/artifacthub/jenkins-webhook/1.0.0/README.md

 Sending one or more `taskName.status.changed` event(s) **during** execution is also possible.
 Adjust the example below so the `type` is `sh.keptn.event.<taskName>.status.changed` rather than `sh.keptn.event.<taskName>.finished`.

+The `status` and `result` fields are important.
+They allow you to influence the status of the task and indicate what occurred during the job execution.
+The `status` field indicates whether the service executing the task was able to perform the task without any unexpected errors.
+Possible values are `succeeded`, `errored`,or `unknown`.
+The `result` field indicates the result of a successful task execution without unexpected problems.
+Possible values are `pass`, `warning`, or `fail`.

 ### Sample Pipeline

 ```